Understanding Tonal Range in Photography & Why It’s Essential For Creating Exceptional Photos

 Limitations In Our Digital World

-All digital cameras have a similar flaw in the inability to capture the full tonal range of a scene.
-The darkest point to the brightest point might be too significant for the sensor to capture all the details.
+All digital cameras have a similar flaw in the inability to capture the full brightness levels of a scene.
+The darkest point to the brightest point might be too much for your sensor to capture all the details.

 Dynamic Range Solution

 Ever have “banding” in your image?
 The most common occurrences of banding are seen in skies and backgrounds of a solid color.